Luke 6, 32-36

 Lord, have mercy on me a sinner.
 Help me to be merciful to others just as you have shown mercy to me.

-Today’s contributor is Keith Cakebread, a student training for ministry with the United Reformed Church at Westminster College, Cambridge
+Today’s contributor is Keith Cakebread, a minister with the United Reformed Church